Robinpig/Note/docs/CS/Distributed/Paxos.md

 #### Group membership

 Practical systems must be able to handle changes in the set of replicas.
 This is referred to as the group membership problem.

 #### Snapshots

 the repeated application of a con- sensus algorithm to create a replicated log will lead to an ever growing log.
 This has two problems: it requires un- bounded amounts of disk space; and perhaps worse, it may result in unbounded recovery time since a recovering replica has to replay a potentially long log before it has fully caught up with other replicas.

 Since the log is typically a sequence of operations to be applied to some data structure, and thus implicitly (through replay) represents a persistent form of that data structure, the problem is to find an alternative persistent representation for the data structure at hand.
 An obvious mechanism is to persist – or snapshot – the data structure directly, at which point the log of operations lead- ing to the current state of the data structure is no longer needed.
 For example, if the data structure is held in mem- ory, we take a snapshot by serializing it on disk.
 If the data structure is kept on disk, a snapshot may just be an on-disk copy of it.

-The per- sistent state of a replica now comprises a log and a snapshot that have to be maintained consistently.
+The persistent state of a replica now comprises a log and a snapshot that have to be maintained consistently.
 The log is fully under the framework’s control, while the snapshot format is application-specific.
 Some aspects of the snapshot machin- ery are of particular interest:

 - The snapshot and log need to be mutually consistent.
 Each snapshot needs to have information about its contents relative to the fault-tolerant log.